lachstr/cradle/cradle_report.md

    - \usepackage[margin=1in, headheight=0pt, headsep=0pt]{geometry}
 title: Animating Newton's Cradle
 author: Lachlan Macartney
-date: June 4, 2020
 ---

 # 1 Aim(Question posed and why its interesting)

 The purpose of this project is to animate Newton's Cradle from first princples.
-Newton's Cradle has been animated before however usually via a 'physics-free' key-frame method or one reliant on a complicated physics engine.
-It will demonstrate how strikingly real world behavior can be computed with simple, first-principles approach mathematical framework.
-It will also make apparent the issues which arise with numerical calculus techniques.
+Newton's Cradle has been animated before however often via a ''physics-free'' key-frame method or one reliant on a complicated physics engine.
+This project will demonstrate how strikingly real world behavior can be computed with simple, first-principles approach mathematical framework.
+Our elementary model will rightly predict how the system's behavior changes when multiple pendulums are raised.
+Additionally, it will provide insight on how a real cradle works and offer a possible explanation for some of the more curious behavior.

 # 2 Method(Basic approach)